Start planning your trip

 Home to huge shopping malls, amusement parks, movie theaters, and all sorts of other entertainment-oriented facilities, Odaiba is a popular hangout for families, friends, and makes a great date spot.
 Also home to Fuji Television's main headquarters (though the architecture sure doesn't look like an office), Odaiba is a great place to visit any day of the week with attractions and live performances galore.
 One final note to close out a day at Odaiba is the beautiful Rainbow Bridge, lit up gorgeously after the sun goes down.

-New to Tokyo since 2012 is the looming radio tower, Tokyo Skytree, though it also doubles as a tourist attraction as well.
+Tokyo Skytree is a radio tower but also doubles as a tourist attraction as well.
 Complete with a viewing deck 450 m above the ground, after looking down on the vast expanse of Tokyo, you can get your fill of shopping in Solamachi, enjoy some time at the planetarium and the aquarium, all without leaving the area around the giant tower.
 You’re sure to leave with fond memories that you'll never forget.

 Nobody can say that Tokyo is lacking when it comes to places to shop, but for those of you daunted by the prospect of "too much to choose from," you're not alone.